 The Act states that the OIG is responsible for (1) conducting audits and investigations; (2) reviewing legislation; (3) recommending policies to promote efficiency and effectiveness; and (4) preventing and detecting fraud, waste, and abuse in the operations of the Agency.
-The Inspector General is also responsible for keeping the Chairman and Congress fully and currently informed of problems and deficiencies concerning NEH programs and operations.
+The Inspector General is also responsible for keeping the Head of the Agency and the Congress fully and currently informed of problems and deficiencies concerning NEH programs and operations.

-The OIG staff currently consists of the Inspector General and three auditors.
+NEH-OIG staff currently consists of the Inspector General and two auditors.
 The Deputy Inspector General position is vacant.
-The OIG has a Memorandum of Understanding with the United States Treasury Inspector General for Tax Administration detailing the procedures for the OIG to be provided legal services.
+The OIG has a Memorandum of Understanding with the United States Treasury Inspector General for Tax Administration detailing the procedures for the NEH-OIG to be provided legal services.
 Investigations are handled by the Inspector General.